andyayala/RPiSSH-AppleScript/README.md

 ----------------------------------------------------------------------

-If you want to download and use the .app file, once you downoad it, right click on the application
+If you want to download and use the .app file, once you downoad it, right click on the application and press

     Show Package Contents> Contents> Resources> Scripts> main.scpt